tibinthomas9/tibinthomas9.github.io/Refresher.md

 The process of querying, calling properties, subscripts and methods on an optional that may be 'nil' is defined as optional chaining.
 Optional chaining return two values −

+ Optional Chaining isas an Alternative to Forced Unwrapping

 -   if the optional contains a 'value' then calling its related property, methods and subscripts returns values

 -   if the optional contains a 'nil' value all its its related property, methods and subscripts returns nil

+Optional chaining  fails gracefully when the optional is 'nil'.